 S/Sgt.
 Winifred Horace Adair was born on February 22, 1917, in Evansville, Indiana, to Arthur E. Adair and Lulu Mazes-Adair, and had two sisters and a brother.
 In 1920, the family was living in Collinsville, Illinois.
 His parents may have divorced and he and his siblings were placed in an orphanage in Nashville, Tennessee.
 It is known that he left high school after completing his freshman year.
 In 1937, he learned that his father was living in Evansville and reestablished a relationship with him, and was living at 617 North 6th Avenue.
 His mother passed away in August 1939, in Arkansas.
 It is known that he joined the Army on December 19, 1939.

 Basic training was six weeks long and each week something else was covered.
 The soldiers did the physical conditioning, but each week they also trained to master a skill.
 During week one, the soldiers did infantry drilling.
-Week two, they did manual of arms and marching to music.
+In week two, they did the manual of arms and marched to music.
 They learned how to fire a machine gun during week three, while week four covered the 45 caliber handgun.
 The Garrand rifle was the focus of week five, and week six had the soldiers training in gas masks, pitching tents, and hiking.
 After the training was completed, the men were assigned to schools for specific training, At the schools, they learned to repair the 57 different vehicles used by the army.
 Other members learned about the supply and storage of weapons, ammunition, and related equipment.
+At some point, for some unknown reason, he picked up the nickname “Red.”
 On April 22, 1940, he was stationed at Fort Knox, Kentucky, as a member of the 19th Ordnance Battalion.

-In August 1941, 19th Ordnance went on maneuvers in Arkansas.
+In August 1941, the 19th Ordnance Battalion went on maneuvers in Arkansas.
 While taking part in the maneuvers, A Company received orders to return to Ft.
 Knox.
 Once there, the company was inactivated and activated the next day, August 17, as the 17th Ordnance Company and received orders to go overseas.
-It is not known if he was already a member of A Company, or if he replaced another man.
-The reason the 17th Ordnance Company was created appears to be tied to the First Tank Group, and there are at least two stories of how the tank group ended up in the Philippines.
+The reason the company was created appears to be tied to the First Tank Group, and there are at least two stories of how the tank group ended up in the Philippines.

-In the first story, the decision to send the 192nd and 194th Tank Battalions overseas was the result of an event that happened earlier in 1941.
+In the first story, the decision to send 17th Ordnance, the 192nd, and the 194th Tank Battalions overseas was the result of an event that happened earlier in 1941.
 According to this story, a squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
-He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of Taiwan which had a large radio transmitter.
+He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of Formosa which had a large radio transmitter used by the Japanese military.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.

 The fact was that both battalions were part of the First Tank Group which was headquartered at Ft.
 Knox and operational by June 1941.
 Available information suggests that the tank group had been selected to be sent to the Philippines early in 1941.
 The group was made up of the 70th and 191st Tank Battalions – the 191st had been a medium National Guard tank battalion while the 70th was regular army – at Ft.
 Meade, Maryland, the 192nd, at Ft.
 Knox, the 193rd at Ft.
 Benning, Georgia, and the 194th at Ft.
 Lewis, Washington.
 The 192nd, 193rd, and 194th had been light tank National Guard battalions.